 Recognising the important role of knowledge transfer activities, the research programme combines academic rigour with practitioner and policy relevance.
 We consider industry and policy partnerships and engagement as a critical factor in our commitment to dynamic and relevant research, innovative teaching, and exceptional PhD and Research Degrees.

 CMRC's strategy is to develop a distinctive international profile through links with the industrial and commercial sector and governments, coupled with a strong academic publication record.
-Our work on risk scoring methodologies and practice for evaluating corporates, SME’s and consumers is internationally recognised.

 Our objective is to involve leading academic scholars to come together in a series of research collaborations as well as specialised symposia and larger conferences to explore the many complex dimensions of:

 - Management and the functioning of credit markets

 Our academic and policy related research focuses on:

 - Corporate performance and the financing of SMEs

 - The provision and impact of growth finance

 The CMRC has the support of a highly qualified and skilled research team and provides a vibrant research environment and resource for academics, doctoral students and practitioners.